Interdisciplinary Early Childhood Education (MAT)

 Advisor approval needed.

-No lower than 2.0 in EDTP 641; successful completion of all courses listed above except EDSP 684; positive recommendation from program committee (including assessment of dispositions and mid-program teacher performance assessment); electronic documentation of 200 hours of diverse and approved field experiences.
+Prior to Student Teaching: Successful completion of all courses listed above; Positive recommendation from Program Committee (including assessment of dispositions and mid- program work sample).
+Electronic documentation of 200 hours of diverse and approved field experiences.